robertpakalns/VoxtulateClient/README.md

 </h1>
 Unofficial Voxiom client, for real Voxtulators

-### Client Safety
+# Client Safety
 This project is open-source.
 All Voxtulate Client source code is publicly available in the [GitHub repository](https://github.com/robertpakalns/VoxtulateClient).
 All builds are executed via GitHub Actions.
 If you have concerns about the safety of your private information while using Voxtulate Client, feel free to inspect the source code.
 Trust in the client is based on trust in the developer.

-### Protocol
+# Deeplink
-Voxtulate Client uses `voxtulate://` protocol to open the client.
-For example, `voxtulate://url/to/page` opens the client with the page `https://voxiom.io/url/to/page`.
+Voxtulate Client uses `voxtulate:` protocol to open the client.
+For example, `voxtulate://?url=path/to/page` opens the client with the page `https://voxiom.io/path/to/page`.
+[More information](https://github.com/robertpakalns/VoxtulateClient/wiki/Deeplinks).

-### Data Folder
+# Data Folder
-Voxtulate Client stores its data, including user information, tokens, and cache, in `%APPDATA%/voxtulate-client`.
+Voxtulate Client stores its data, including user information, tokens, and cache, in `%APPDATA%\voxtulate-client`.
 Meanwhile, user customization data, such as `config.json`, user scripts and the swapper folder, is kept in `%USERPROFILE%\Documents\VoxtulateClient`.

-### Swapper Usage
+# Resource Swapper
-1. In Developer Tools `Network` section, find the file you want to swap.
-Save the file name (e.g., `a5afd201eb5c5abf621b.mp3`)
-2. Go to `%USERPROFILE%\Documents\VoxtulateClient\swapper`
-3. Import the file there with the saved name
-4. Be careful: swapper works only with file name and extension, no paths in swapped file name
+Resource Swapper allows users to replace game resources such as images, models, sounds, and more.
+[More information](https://github.com/robertpakalns/VoxtulateClient/wiki/Resource-Swapper).

-### Default Keybinding
+# Default Keybinding
 | Key        | Action                 |
 |------------|------------------------|
 | `Escape`   | Close Modal Window     |